Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Create and save a map/README.md

 # Create and save map

-Create and save a map as an portal item (i.e. web map).
+Create and save a map as a portal item (i.e. web map).

 ![Image of create and save map 1](create-and-save-map-1.png)
 ![Image of create and save map 2](create-and-save-map-2.png)